Zotung language

 Zotung (Zobya) is a language spoken by the Zotung people, in Rezua Township, Chin State, Burma.
 It is a continuum of closely related dialects and accents.
 The language does not have a standard written form since it has dialects with multiple variations on its pronunciations.
-Instead, Zotung speakers use a widely accepted alphabet for writing with which they spell using their respective dialect.
-However, formal documents are written using the Lungngo dialect because it was the tongue of the first person to prescribe a standard writing, Sir Siabawi Khuamin.
+A written script for Zotung was created in 1933 by Paw Khaw Ming (Siabawi Khuamin).
+However, formal documents are written in the Lungngo dialect, as it was the native tongue of the writing system's inventor.